microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmission-excuse.md

 If successful, this method returns a `200 Ok` response code and an [educationSubmission](../resources/educationsubmission.md) object in the response body.

 ## Example 1:
-The following example shows how to call this API.
+The following example shows how to call this API (With Header "Prefer: include-unknown-enum-members").
 ### Request
 The following is an example of the request.

 # [HTTP](#tab/http)
+(With Header "Prefer: include-unknown-enum-members")
 <!-- {
   "blockType": "request",
   "name": "educationsubmission_excuse"